pannozzo/SDET-Assessment/README.md

 This test appears to be a little flaky, but only when running the entire test suite.
 When running individually, I can run it and it passes.
 I can run it 30 times consecutively without a single failure, but when running the whole suite this test fails.
-I suspect it is either a changing-browser timing issue (the test suite would be oscillating between Chrome/Firefox/Edge), or an issue with how I setup the download location for Chrome.
+Due to the fact that this same download step appears to work fine in the `End_To_End_Integration_Test()`, I suspect it is likely a changing-browser timing issue -- the test suite would be oscillating between Chrome/Firefox/Edge, whereas when running a single test continuously it would use the same browser.

 The rest of the tests which fail on this report, described below, were deliberately left failing as my interpretation of how the API/website ought to work.